Creative Writing Contest

 Submission Deadline Extended through Monday January 23, 2023 for the Creative Writing Contest.

 There are many areas for students to win.
 Submit your entries today.

 Categories & Fees

 Poetry (grades 3-12); $5 per 3 poemsFiction (grades 3-12); $5 eachNon-Fiction (grades 5-12); $5 each

-How to Enter* Create a poem, fiction or non-fiction story.* Follow the Contest Rules and Guidelines listed on the flyer.* Category descriptions are listed below & on the flyer* Submit your entry piece with entry form & payment.Categories and Descriptions
+How to Enter* Create a poem, fiction or non-fiction story.* Follow the Contest Rules and Guidelines listed on the flyer.* Category descriptions are listed below.* Submit your entry piece on the entry form online and payment.Categories and Descriptions